How To Clean Household Sponges

-Did you know your household sponges should be cleaned at least every other day?
-They are nice for scrubbing and wiping up, but make sure to wash frequently to help prevent spreading grubbies around your home.
+Did you know sponges used for day-to-day wiping up should be sterilized at least every other day?
+They are nice for scrubbing and wiping up, but make sure to wash them regularly to help prevent spreading grubbies around your home.

 According to Simmons Center for Hygiene and Health in the Home: